 When do students attend orientation?

-Students attend an orientation the semester before entering the University of Arizona.
-To see a schedule of orientations, please visit the UA Future Students website: www.arizona.edu/future-students.
+Students attend an orientation prior to entering the University of Arizona, typically during Summer or Winter.
+To see a schedule of orientations, please visit the UA Admissions website: http://admissions.arizona.edu/.

 What are my online resources?

 The internet is a major medium of information at the University of Arizona and the Eller College of Management.

 - The Eller College Undergraduate Programs website contains information pertaining to such areas as: